 Data Processing by a Third Party: Why You Should Care

 If you know the connection between secure data processing and risk elimination, go to the next section.
-If you are still confused with all this data protection mess, let’s dwell upon the topic and make everything clear.
+If you are still confused about the notion of a data protection agreement and data protection impact assessments, let’s dwell upon the topic and make everything clear.

-In 2016, the EU developed the General Protection Regulation, or GDPR.
+In 2016, the EU developed the General Data Protection Regulation or GDPR.
 GDPR is a set of rules concerning personal data transfer and processing.
 The primary goal of GDPR is to set a safe environment for international cooperation and business.
-Two years after the creation, GDPR came into action with impressive results.
+Two years later, GDPR came into action with impressive results.
 In 2017, businesses employed nearly 83 000 Data Protection Officers.
 So far, this figure has risen by almost 700%.

 Below, you can see what GDPR rights are exercised most frequently:

 Generally, there are three important aspects of data protection:

 When one of the aspects goes out of control, the rest are inevitably affected.
 Insecure personal data processing may result in data breaches, financial losses, and harmed reputation.
 This is why you should pay close attention to the data protection guarantees you are given when hiring an outsourcing partner.

 Now, we will answer the question “What is data processing?” for two types of stakeholders.